Bruce Tabashnik

 Bruce Tabashnik is an American entomologist best known for Bt cotton efficacy research.
 He is a professor and researcher at the University of Arizona.
+In 2023, he was elected to the National Academy of Sciences.

-Lecturing career
+Education and academic career

-Tabashnik is a professor in the University of Arizona's Department of Entomology.
+Tabashnik completed his undergraduate studies in Zoology at the University of Michigan in 1975, and then received a PhD from Stanford University in 1981, studying under Ward Watt.
+He is a professor in the University of Arizona's Department of Entomology.

 Recognition

 In 2007 Tabashnik was made a Fellow of the Entomological Society of America.
 Then in 2020 he was given the Lifetime Achievement Award by the ESA's Plant-Insect Ecosystems section.
-His honorary lecture was given by longtime collaborator, Yves Carriére.
+His honorary lecture was given by longtime collaborator, Yves Carrière.